 Jobs should be open to all.
 Challenging traditional divisions of labor is key to ensuring that women have equal access to empowerment opportunities.

-This ADB-funded effort covered 600 rural communities, and 1,439 poor urban neighborhoods in 34 cities.
+This ADB-funded effort covered 600 rural communities, and 1,439 poor urban neighborhoods in 34 cities from 2011 to 2016.
 This supports Indonesia's national program for community empowerment.

 In Katerban village, district of Purworejo in Central Java province, women are employed by a community implementing organization, where 40% of the elected members are female.
 These workers earn between 32,500 and 35,000 Indonesian rupiahs (about $3.50 to $4.00) per day by helping in the build of sanitation facilities.
 They work in groups and mostly lifted and carried materials from one spot to another.
 These jobs are better remunerated and less physically arduous than work in the rice fields.
 Workers only get approximately Rp20,000 (about $2.20) a day from contract farm work.